bigfix/developer.bigfix.com/site/reference/types/string.md

 # q &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;q&lt; (quotation) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;q&gt; (quotation) tag modified by the first given string.

 # q of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;q&lt; (quotation) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;q&gt; (quotation) tag.

 # recent application &lt;string&gt; : application